learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 Before diving deep into react router code, First lets understand, what are all needed for routing a page in react application.

-- There will be links to navigate between pages
+- There will be links to navigate between pages.
-- Define each Routes to the pages
+- Define Route to the pages.
+It define the URL path and component to load for the URL.
-- Define a Router which will check whether the requested URL exist in the defined Routes
+- Define a Router which will check whether the requested URL exist in the defined Routes.

 Lets create the links and routes using react router's `Link` and `Route` components.